 Barefoot Running vs. Shoes

 Ted's inspiration came from an article written by Christopher McDougall for the July/August 2006 edition of Men's Health magazine.
-In the article McDougall talks about the Tarahumara Indians in Mexico's Copper Canyons.
+In the article, McDougall talks about the Tarahumara Indians in Mexico's Copper Canyons.
 They regularly run 100-mile races wearing nothing but thin sandals and, according to the author, rarely ever suffer from common runners' problems like plantar fasciitis or shin splints.

 It didn't make any sense.
 How could getting rid of the support and protection of shoes make things better?
 So I started looking into it to see what research had found.
 At the time, the medical community had almost no opinion.
 There were a handful of articles I found going back to 1987 that hinted barefoot was better for your arches, for lowering back pain and reducing stress on the hip joints.
-But none of them conclusively answered two basic questions.
+But none of them conclusively answered two fundamental questions.

 - Which is better, running with shoes or barefoot?